Kim Astrup: Career

 In 2016, Astrup joined the Denmark winning team at the 2016 Thomas Cup in Kunshan, China, where he and his teammates beating Indonesia 3–2 in the final.

 In 2018, Astrup emerge victorious in the men's doubles at the European Championships.
 In the final, Astrup and Anders Skaarup Rasmussen received an easy win to their compatriot Mads Conrad-Petersen and Mads Pieler Kolding, after Kolding had to withdraw due to abdominal injury before going into the second game.
+In September, Astrup and Rasmussen claimed their first ever BWF World Tour Super 1000 title in the China Open after beating host pair Han Chengkai and Zhou Haodong in the final.
+Their victory at that tournament, led them up to 5th place in the BWF ranking.

 Astrup competed at the 2019 European Games, and won the silver medal in the men's doubles with Anders Skaarup Rasmussen.

 Astrup competed at the 2020 Summer Olympics in the men's doubles partnering Anders Skaarup Rasmussen.
 The duo were eliminated in the quarter-finals to Li Junhui and Liu Yuchen.